Housing, financing and health

-Before you apply to Uppsala University it is important that you start thinking about the practical details of your time as an international student.
+When preparing for your studies at Uppsala University it is important that you consider the practical details of your time as an international student.
 This includes where you will live, how you will finance your studies, what insurance coverage and healthcare benefits will apply to you and the support services that you will be entitled to receive at Uppsala University.

 Housing at Uppsala University for exchange students